 There are three styles of sports betting odds.
 The American style is the most common odds format used in North America, while the decimal odds style is the most common form used in Europe.
 The fractional odds format isn’t very common anymore, but it is the easiest for verbalizing odds (eg. 2 to 1).
 Below you will find a short description of each odds format.
 Click on the links to visit the more detailed dedicated pages.

 American Odds – This is the most common odds format used by North American bettors.
 It involves positive (+) or negative (-) signs indicating whether the potential payout will be greater than or less than the wager amount.
-Positive (+) signs indicate the payout will be more (used for underdogs), while negative (-) signs indicate the payout will be less (used for favourites).
+Positive (+) signs indicate the payout will be more (used for underdogs), while negative (-) signs indicate the payout will be less (used for favorites).
 A number greater than 100 is then displayed beside the sign.
 Beside positive (+) signs the number indicates how much a $100 wager would win and beside negative (-) signs the number indicates how much must be wagered to win $100.

 Decimal Odds – This odds format is the easiest to use for calculating the potential payout of a wager.
 The number beside an outcome (eg. 2.65) is multiplied by the amount wagered to find the total potential payout.
 To calculate the winnings you then simply subtract the amount wagered from the potential payout.